MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/signals.md

 Returns information about the app's environment, such as where the user is located in the world and which screen is displayed.

 ## Description and syntax
+Signals are values that can change at any time, independent of how the end user may be interacting with the app.
+Formulas based on signals will automatically recalculate as these values change.

-All signals return a [record](../working-with-tables.md#records) of information.
+Signals typically return a [record](../working-with-tables.md#records) of information.
 You can use and store this information as a record, or you can extract individual properties by using the **.** [operator](operators.md).

 > [!NOTE]
 > The **Acceleration** and **Compass** functions return accurate values in a native player such as on iOS or Android, but those functions return zero values as you create or modify an app in the browser.